virteal/Inox/README.md

 This is similar to the notion of property, attribute, field, instance variables, etc. But it has deep additional consequences and usages.

 Among other usages, Iɴᴏx uses names to access variables in stacks.
-Most other languages use index instead, ie a position in the stack.
+Most other languages use index instead, ie a numercial position in the stack.
 A position that is most often relative to the level of the stack when some function is entered/activated.
 These are the classical notions of activation records and local variables associated to function calls.

 Because Iɴᴏx access variables by names there is no need to provide a user friendly syntax to figure out the numerical position of a variable in a stack.
 Hence local variables in Iɴᴏx are dynamically scoped; no lexical scope, not yet.